Financially protecting your Trip 2019 update

 ATOL covers you for a full financial protection if the Tour Operator can’t fulfil its obligation.

-What you get from ATOL if something goes wrong with your trip
+What ATOL Protection offers you if something goes wrong with your trip

-Along with this, you are entitled to legal protection against problems that arise from your holiday.
+Along with the above list, you are entitled to legal protection against problems that arise from your holiday.

 In the case of having to call on your ATOL Protection

 Imagine just one part of the holiday goes bust, that is just the flight or just the accommodation provider.
-This means it’s NOT the holiday company that sold you the component on the provider’s behalf.
-In this case it is the holiday company you go to for the refund
+This means it’s NOT the agent that sold you the component on behalf of the airline carrier or accommodation you go to.
+In this case it is the holiday company or airline carrier you approach directly for your refund.

 What happens if I have ATOL protection and the Holiday Company goes bust that I booked both my flight and accommodation with?